rpgreview/papersandpaychecks/cow-orkers.md

 Starting Age: 15+1d4
 Profession Skills: Act., Carousing., Inspire., Seduce., Athletics (Strength)., Athletics (stamina)., Jump., Profession., Insight

 Description: The fan-contributed character profession that led your author to go down the rabbit-hole of developing an entire set of 'sporting professions'.
 The cheerleader inspires athletes and fans alike nominally through leading cheers, chants, and song, but more than often through their through their atheletic maneuvers where the sheer beauty in motion often leaves the fans in a bit of a stupor - which curiously is counter-productive to the purpose of actual leading a cheer.
 When said fans come to, however their determination to cheer is typically enhanced due to the ecstastic experience of the cheer.
 Cheerleaders have CHA as their primary characteristic, but like other athletes, DEX and STR are of a high priority as well.
+Note that due to the various athletic maneuvers expected of them, Cheerleaders are one of the most dangerous sporting professions.

 | Level | Wage     |  Perks			|
 |-------|----------|----------------------------|